SciTools/iris/docs/src/further_topics/ugrid/partner_packages.rst

 .. rubric:: "A collection of structured and unstructured ESMF regridding schemes for Iris"

-ESMF provide a sophisticated, performant regridding utility that supports a variety of regridding types with both structured grids and unstructured meshes.
+ESMF provide a sophisticated, performant regridding utility that supports a variety of regridding types with both structured grids and unstructured meshes, and this also has a flexible Python interface - ESMPy. iris-esmf-regrid takes advantage of having a specific use-case - regridding Iris :class:`~iris.cube.Cube`\s - to provide ESMPy-Iris wrappers that make the process as easy as possible, with highly optimised performance.
-A Python interface does exist - ESMPy - however working with Iris :class:`~iris.cube.Cube`\s and :class:`~iris.experimental.ugrid.Mesh`\es is sub-optimal. iris-esmf-regrid provides easy Iris-ESMPy interoperability, as well as a number of performance optimisations for this specific use case.

 Applications
 ------------